+Electricity

-Electricity Repair category: 2 Notes: The Institute of Engineering and Technology recommends that electrical systems are inspected and tested every 10 years (5 years in the case of a property which is to be let) or on a change of occupancy.
+Repair category: 2

+Notes: The Institute of Engineering and Technology recommends that electrical systems are inspected and tested every 10 years (5 years in the case of a property which is to be let) or on a change of occupancy.
 Testing should be carried out by a suitably qualified and experienced electrical contractor.
-It should be noted that only the most recently installed systems are likely to comply fully with current wiring regulations.
-The electrical system in this house is old and may be original.
-Upgrading is likely to be recommended following testing.
-Electrical consumer units are old and fitted with fuses which do not comply with current wiring regulations.
-It should be noted that failure to test the electrical systems may increase safety risks.
-Provision of sockets is inadequate by modern standards.
+It should be noted that only the most recently installed systems will comply fully with current wiring regulations.
+It appears that the electrical consumer unit was replaced in 2019, but that the remainder of the system is older.
+Testing should be carried out by a competent electrical contractor and any necessary upgrading completed.